 Facebook is a fabulous tool for sweepstakes fans, but it can also be a breeding ground for scams.
 One of these common scams uses fake Publishers Clearing House pages to trick victims.

-The scam works something like this: con men create a Facebook page that mimics the look of a real PCH page or a personal page of one of PCH's employees.
+The scam works something like this: Scammers create a Facebook page that mimics the look of a real PCH page or a personal page of one of PCH's employees.
 They'll steal company logos, the PCH color scheme, photos of Prize Patrol members, and more to make their fake page look trustworthy.

 To keep yourself safe from these scams, learn how to recognize and avoid fake Facebook pages.
 And remember: PCH never, ever notifies winners by Facebook messages.